3D printing used to be an expensive craft which would set you back several hundred dollars just to get started.

-Although 3D printing is in it’s infancy stages, it has great benefits in the educational sector, especially for the younger people out there.
-Many educational organisations such as schools, universities and hospitals have introduced 3D printing in many creative ways.
+Although 3D printing is in its infancy stages, it has great benefits in the educational sector, especially for the younger people out there.
+Many educational organizations such as schools, universities and hospitals have introduced 3D printing in many creative ways.

 There are many new learning possibilities with 3D printing, such as seeing actual designs from the computer come to something real and physical.